ArchiveBox/ArchiveBox/README.md

  (See defaults & more at the top of `config.py`)

 To tweak the outputted html index file's look and feel, just copy the files in `templates/` somewhere else and edit away.
 Use the two index config variables above to point the script to your new custom template files.

+The chrome/chromium dependency is _optional_ and only required for screenshots and PDF output, can be safely ignored if both of those are disabled.

 ## Publishing Your Archive